 If an oily complexion, lots of little blackheads, or a shiny T-zone are skin concerns of yours, you already know all about the wonders of clay masks.
 But when it comes to choosing the right clay for your skin (never mind finding the right mask), things might not be as crystal clear.

 One type that we think deserves the spotlight?
 Kaolin.
 You'll find this ingredient in tons of different treatments, cleansers, and other skincare products, and for good reason.
-The absorbent ingredient targets excess oil, blackheads, and shine, resulting in softer, smoother and more mattified skin.
-To find out how exactly kaolin works, who should try it, and which kaolin-based products to use, we turned to board-certified dermatologists Fran E. Cook-Bolden, MD, and Ranella Hirsch, MD.
+The absorbent ingredient targets excess oil, blackheads, and shine, resulting in softer, smoother, and more mattified skin.
+To find out how exactly kaolin works, who should try it, and which kaolin-based products to use, we turned to the experts.

-Ahead, everything you need to know about kaolin as an ingredient in your skincare products.
+Ahead, find out everything you need to know about kaolin as an ingredient in your skincare products.

 Type of ingredient: Absorbent, drying agent